Create characters and narratives.

 DRPT 3020 Drawing: Figure 3

-This course combines life drawing with an in-depth study of figurative structure, including skeletal and muscular anatomy.
-Students will develop figure drawing skills and an understanding of the movement of the figure in space.
-The course also explores drawing from imagination, narrative, and sequencing images.
+This class combines life drawing with an in-depth study of figurative structure, including skeletal and muscular anatomy.
+Students develop figure drawing skills and an understanding of the movement of the figure in space.
+The class also explores drawing from imagination, narrative, and sequencing images.
 Students draw from nude and clothed models.
 Slide lectures, technical demonstrations, and anatomical lectures and texts support course material.

 Prerequisites: Foundation: Drawing 2